What Is The Molar Mass Of Pb No3 2

 Definition and Formula: As mentioned earlier, molar mass is the mass of one mole of a substance, expressed in grams per mole (g/mol).
 It is numerically equivalent to the atomic or molecular weight of the substance expressed in atomic mass units (amu).
 The formula for calculating molar mass is relatively simple: sum the atomic masses of all the atoms in the chemical formula.
 This information is readily available on the periodic table.

 Historical Context: The development of the mole concept and the determination of accurate atomic masses were significant achievements in the history of chemistry.
 Early chemists like John Dalton recognized that elements combine in fixed ratios to form compounds, leading to the development of the law of definite proportions.
-However, it wasn't until the work of Stanislao Cannizzaro and others in the 19th century that a consistent and accurate scale of atomic weights was established.
+That said, it wasn't until the work of Stanislao Cannizzaro and others in the 19th century that a consistent and accurate scale of atomic weights was established.
 The subsequent determination of Avogadro's number allowed scientists to connect atomic masses to measurable quantities of substances, paving the way for the widespread use of molar mass in chemical calculations.

 Calculating Molar Mass of Pb(NO₃)₂: Now, let's apply these principles to calculate the molar mass of lead(II) nitrate, Pb(NO₃)₂.